-Councils abroad Professor Simon Wren-Lewis has compiled a list of Fiscal Policy Councils in different countries and academic papers regarding the presence of Fiscal Policy Councils.
+Professor Simon Wren-Lewis has compiled a list of fiscal councils in different countries and a list of academic papers on fiscal institutions.
 You will find his list here.